saswatdutta1310/Dead_Zone/README.md

 - `index.html` and `index.css` handle the menus, overlays, HUD, and layout.
 - `index.js` drives the DOM state, interactions, and overlays.
 - A dedicated canvas `GameEngine` runs the simulation, collision checks, spawning, and rendering.
-- Gameplay tuning lives in central constants so balancing is easy to adjust.
+- Gameplay tuning lives all in central constants so balancing is easy to adjust.

 The result is a clean, lightning-fast application with zero transpilation overhead.